Skip to content

 AD ADC is not responsible for any airspace by default.

-Maneuvering Area Responsibility
+Manoeuvring Area Responsibility

-YPAD Maneuvering Area
+YPAD Manoeuvring Area Responsibility

-YPAD Maneuvering Area
+YPAD Manoeuvring Area Responsibility

 Note